sheep-feeding

-According to Dr Paul Beltz (Agriculture Victoria senior veterinary officer), barber’s pole worms favour warm, humid conditions but rarely causes disease as the Victorian climate doesn’t normally favour it reproducing rapidly.
-However, issues have arisen with the recent rainfall and moisture during the summer and early autumn months.
+According to Dr Paul Beltz (Agriculture Victoria senior veterinary officer), barber’s pole worms favour warm, humid conditions and can be present in areas that have a high rainfall (600mm annually).
+However, they rarely cause disease as the Victorian climate doesn’t normally favour it reproducing rapidly although the recent rainfall and moisture during the summer and early autumn months have caused some issues.

+The barber’s pole worm’s whole lifecycle takes 14-21 days.
 A barber’s pole female can lay 5,000-10,000 eggs a day, which is around 50-300 times more than the winter scour worm.
-These eggs are comparatively fragile so they require specific warm moist temperatures to develop into infective larvae.
+These eggs are comparatively fragile so they require specific warm and moist environments to develop into infective larvae.
 When daily maximum temperatures of at least 16-18ºC and soil moisture is high or 10-15mLs of rain occurs within five days of eggs being deposited, eggs can develop as quick as 4-6 days.
 Because of this, there is little development between May and early September in most parts of Victoria.

 Impacts